mr-beerkiss/frontend-style-guide/javascript/README.md

 ## Strict Mode

   - [Strict Mode](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Strict_mode) should
-   be enabled on every source file by applying the string `'use string;'` to the first line of any file.
+   be enabled on every source file by applying the string `'use strict';` to the first line of any file.
 The exception to this is when you are exporting a [module](#modules).

 ## Modules